Enka İnşaat ve Sanayi A.Ş.: Projects

-Enka was awarded an engineering, procurement and construction (EPC) contract to convert the Erbil Independent Power Project from simple-cycle to combined-cycle technology and began work in summer 2012.
-Around the same time, Enka began construction of the third generator unit at the Berezovskaya power plant in Sharypovsky, Russia.
+ENKA was awarded an engineering, procurement and construction (EPC) contract to convert the Erbil Independent Power Project from simple-cycle to combined-cycle technology and began work in summer 2012.
+Around the same time, ENKA began construction of the third generator unit at the Berezovskaya power plant in Sharypovsky, Russia.
 The structural design of this project is comparable to the first two generators at the Berezovskaya power plant, but features an upgrade to increase efficiency and reduce nitrogen oxide emissions.

-Enka was the lead contractor for the engineering, procurement and construction of the Sulaymaniyah 1,500 MW Combined Cycle Power Plant Project in Iraq that began in 2013.
+ENKA was the lead contractor for the engineering, procurement and construction of the Sulaymaniyah 1,500 MW Combined Cycle Power Plant Project in Iraq that began in 2013.

-Enka and Bechtel also worked together to build a 60-kilometer motorway linking Pristina to Skopje, starting in June 2014.
-The Enka-Bechtel joint venture also signed a contract for the South Caucasus Pipeline Expansion Project in Georgia, in October of the same year.
-Enka developed Kuntsevo Plaza during 2015–2016.
+ENKA and Bechtel also worked together to build a 60-kilometer motorway linking Pristina to Skopje, starting in June 2014.
+The ENKA-Bechtel joint venture also signed a contract for the South Caucasus Pipeline Expansion Project in Georgia, in October of the same year.
+ENKA developed Kuntsevo Plaza during 2015–2016.
 Around the same time, the company started work on the Kashirskaya Shopping Center investment project.

-Enka signed on to build the Bismayah power plant in Baghdad, Iraq, supplying approximately 5 million homes with power.
-In November 2017, four Enka employees were kidnapped in Benghazi while traveling from the airport to the power plant in Ubari, Libya.
+ENKA signed on to build the Bismayah power plant in Baghdad, Iraq, supplying approximately 5 million homes with power.
+In November 2017, four ENKA employees were kidnapped in Benghazi while traveling from the airport to the power plant in Ubari, Libya.
 Employees were met with security issues and work was paused from late January 2018 to the end of February 2018.

-Enka collaborated with Siemen's to build the 495 MW power plant for Nizhnekamskneftekhim, a subsidiary of Taif Group, in Tatarstan, Russia, in late 2017.
+ENKA collaborated with Siemens to build the 495 MW power plant for Nizhnekamskneftekhim, a subsidiary of Taif Group, in Tatarstan, Russia, in late 2017.
 Commercial operation is set to begin May 2021.

-In mid-2018, Enka began construction of the quay wall for the Basra Multi-purpose Terminal, the largest multipurpose port facility in Iraq.
+In mid-2018, ENKA began construction of the quay wall for the Basra Multi-purpose Terminal, the largest multipurpose port facility in Iraq.

-Enka in a partnership with Bechtel, signed a contract for the design and construction of Morava Corridor Motorway in Serbia in December 2019.
+ENKA in a partnership with Bechtel, signed a contract for the design and construction of Morava Corridor Motorway in Serbia in December 2019.
 The project with a total length of 112 kilometers will be completed by the end of the 2023.

-In late 2019, Enka began work on the High-Technological Multifunctional Medical Complex (HMMC) Project in St. Petersburg, Russia.
+In late 2019, ENKA began work on the High-Technological Multifunctional Medical Complex (HMMC) Project in St. Petersburg, Russia.
 Construction and design works include a main hospital building, oncology center, diesel generator building, and oxygen station structures.
 The complex will feature cancer treatment using the Proton therapy to significantly reduce the amount of radiation exposure during treatment.

-In September 2021, Enka signed a contract for the execution of all piping systems of the power island at Hinkley Point C Nuclear Power Station being built in Somerset, United Kingdom.
+In September 2021, ENKA signed a contract for the execution of all piping systems of the power island at Hinkley Point C Nuclear Power Station being built in Somerset, United Kingdom.

-Enka collaborated with Uniper to perform the engineering, procurement, construction and commissioning works of the Dradenau Combined Heat and Power Plant project in Hamburg, Germany in late 2021.
+ENKA collaborated with Uniper to perform the engineering, procurement, construction and commissioning works of the Dradenau Combined Heat and Power Plant project in Hamburg, Germany in late 2021.
 The power plant is expected to be operational in December 2024.

-In December 2021, Enka was chosen to be general contractor for the construction of the new Yandex HQ building by the 2nd quarter of 2024.
+In December 2021, ENKA was chosen to be general contractor for the construction of the new Yandex HQ building by the 2nd quarter of 2024.
 The contract is estimated by 500 million euros ex VAT.